-We will use our procurement process to identify delivery partners who can help us:
+We will use our procurement process to:

 The London Borough of Lambeth is an accredited Living Wage employer.
 We also encourage our contractors to pay the Living Wage.